Jilu-Jose/A.D.I.S.L-ML-CSE316-PROJECT/README.md

-"""ML-Based Anomly Detection in System Security:"""
+ML-Based Anomly Detection in System Security:

 -This project integrates the concepts of Operating Systems and Machine Learning to create an anomaly/ intrusion detection sytem using unsupervised deep learning models.
 The goal is to detect and identify suspicious activities and potential security threats that may lead to a deadlock situation thus, harming the entire operating system.